IDVault-2023/capstone-g2-2023/README.md

 ## SOLUTION STATEMENT
 <p>To address the problem of electoral fraud and inefficiencies in the electoral process, our solution will rely on verifiable audit trails, building upon the approach proposed in the project titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails."
 This will ensure a more transparent, efficient, and secure electoral process.
 We propose adopting blockchain technology to secure and make transparent the electoral
 process, just as it is used for financial and non-financial records in the previous project.
 Blockchain will ensure the integrity of electoral data by recording each vote in an immutable and transparent manner.
-We will also explore the use of smart contracts and digital signatures to strengthen the audit procedure.</p>
-<p>The ultimate goal of our research is to provide a comprehensive understanding of how blockchain can transform the electoral process, increase efficiency, accuracy, and trust in electoral records keeping.
+We will also explore the use of smart contracts and digital signatures to strengthen the audit procedure.
+The ultimate goal of our research is to provide a comprehensive understanding of how blockchain can transform the electoral process, increase efficiency, accuracy, and trust in electoral records keeping.
 This approach will contribute to the advancement of electoral auditing practices, thus strengthening democracy by reducing electoral fraud and improving the efficiency of elections.</p>

 ### Proposed Solutions
 Building on existing structures, the Unique ID (UID) of voters which could be students' registration number in their respective schools, or Voter Identification Number (VIN) and accompanying data of citizens in places where there's already some structure around the voter identification will be used as the deriving data for their private keys which will generate multiple random public keys that'll be used to cast votes.
 On election day, based on the accompanying data which specifies the polling unit, ward, local government or district, and state of the voter, a token for each poll to be cast is sent to the wallet of the voter to be deposited into the corresponding wallet address for their candidate's political party and the total amount of tokens sent to a political party's wallet for a particular poll is the total number of votes they got.
 The tokens in this case will only be sent to the voter's wallet after the log into their wallet with their biometric the same way their biometric data will be used to accredit them at their polling unit before they cast their votes.